ionic-team/stencil-dev-server/README.md

   - The path to a config file for the dev server.
 This allows you to keep a specific set of default parameters in a configuration file.
   - Defaults to *./stencil.config.js*
 - **--ssl**
-    - Enable https development server and install self signed SSL certificate
+    - Enables https for development server with self signed SSL certificate
     - Defaults to false
 - **--no-open**
   - Disables automatically opening a browser.